 Learn more about growth mindset and develop related skills

 In addition to your daily activities, take a little time to learn more about growth mindset and the skills that help to support this mindset.

-6. Improve our memory.
+11. Improve your memory.
 Another great investment is to improve your memory.
 This makes it easier to acquire other skills and has a lot of other benefits too.
 Try this mindvalley masterclass.

-7. Teach back these insights.
+12. Teach back these insights.
 A great way to consolidate your learning is to share it with others.
+You might start by sharing the growth mindset / fixed mindset model with your team!
 This creates the opportunity for you to reflect on what you have learnt, consolidate key insights and clarify the practical benefits of the learning.
-You could do this with your team, your friends or your family.
-And it could be done in a more structured, formal way, or just quite informally as discussion topic in a casual setting.
-Either way you’ll benefit from sharing what you’ve learnt!

-As you learn, consolidate the learning with reflection.
+As you learn, consolidate your learning with structured self-reflection.
 Reflection is such an important part of learning (and is often forgotten or missed in our ‘always on’ world).
 And reflection is especially important when cultivating mindset!

 Follow effective action with quiet reflection.
 From the quiet reflection will come even more effective action.
 Peter Drucker